jopamo/texxy2/README.md

 ## Screenshots

 The active Qt widget style determines the look and feel of every Qt application.
-The following screenshots are taken with a Kvantum theme and the dark color scheme of FeatherPad:
+The following screenshots are taken with a Kvantum theme and the dark color scheme of Texxy:

 ![Tabs](screenshots/Tabs.png?raw=true "Tabs")
 ![Side-Pane](screenshots/Side-Pane.png?raw=true "Side-Pane")